ReDI-School/fullstack_bootcamp/projects/00_mini_milestone/README.md

 - Freelancers: Individuals needing help building their brand and reaching a broader audience through targeted marketing.
 The landing page should be designed to appeal to these groups by highlighting the agency's services and providing a clear call to action for consultations.

-### 3. Milestone

-**1. Milestone: Create Landing Page**
+### 3. Milestone: Create a Landing Page

 **What you do**: You will create a landing page for the marketing agency.
 The landing page consists of a simple HTML structure and CSS styling.

-# Steps
+**Steps:**
-1. Create a public repository on GitHub
+1. Create a public repository on GitHub ([further resources]((https://redi-school-1.gitbook.io/full-stack-bootcamp/0.-project-mini-milestone/how-to-initiate-a-project)))
-2. Fork the repository locally on your computer
+2. Clone the repository locally on your computer
 3. Start the project in VS Code
 4. Create the HTML structure
 5. Add styling with CSS (Have a look at the [style guide](https://github.com/ReDI-School/fullstack_bootcamp/blob/main/projects/00_mini_milestone/style_guide.md) for color and font suggestions.)

-The page should include the following sections:
+**The page should include the following sections:**
 1. Header with navigation
 2. Hero section with a call-to-action
 3. Services section highlighting the services